-The single most important innovation in irrigation in the past 2,000 years.
+The single most important innovation in micro-irrigation in the past 2,000 years.

 We have invented what is probably the most disruptive paradigm shift in agricultural irrigation since the second Imperial Dynasty of China.

-Drip Irrigation, which is widely accepted as the most effective form of irrigation we have today, was actually invented by the Chinese during the Han Dynasty over 2,100 years ago as documented in the Fan Shengzhi shu.
+Micro-Irrigation, (a.k.a.
+Drip Irrigation) which is widely accepted as the most effective form of irrigation, was actually invented by the Chinese during the Han Dynasty over 2,100 years ago as documented in the Fan Shengzhi shu.

 It disappeared from this historical record and the idea resurfaced around 1860 in Germany.